History of the Venezuelan oil industry: 1977–1998

-Second Dutch Disease
+Mid-1980s and 1990s

 During the mid-1980s, Venezuela's oil production steadily began to rise.
-By the 1990s, symptoms of the Dutch Disease (the development of one sector of an economy at the expense of other often critical sectors) were once again becoming apparent.
 Between 1990 and 1999, Venezuela's industrial production declined from 50 percent to 24 percent of the country's gross domestic product compared to a decrease of 36 percent to 29 percent for the rest of Latin America, but oil production levels continued to rise until 1998.

-However, the efficiency of PDVSA (Petróleos de Venezuela S.A.) was brought into question over the years.
+However, the efficiency of Petróleos de Venezuela S.A.
+(PDVSA) was brought into question over the years.
 During 1976–1992, the amount of PDVSA's income that went towards the company's costs was on average 29 percent leaving a remainder of 71 percent for the government.
 From 1993 to 2000, however, that distribution almost completely reversed, to where 64 percent of PDVSA's income were kept by PDVSA, leaving a remainder of only 36 percent for the government.
 This change in government revenue was due to a change in accounting methods, lower taxation on private investment, higher production of oil sands, and transfer pricing.